brandur/sorg/content/drafts/sqlc.md

 sqlc isn't an ORM, but it implements one of the most useful features of one -- mapping a query back into a struct without the need for boilerplate.
 If you have query with a `SELECT *` or `RETURNING *`, it knows which fields a table is supposed to have, and emits the result to a standard struct representing its records.
 All queries for a particular table that return its complete set of fields get to share the same output struct.

-Rather than implement its own faulty SQL parser, sqlc uses PGAnalyze's [excellent `pg_query_go`](https://github.com/pganalyze/pg_query_go), which bakes in the same query parser that Postgres really uses.
+Rather than implement its own partially-complete SQL parser, sqlc uses PGAnalyze's [excellent `pg_query_go`](https://github.com/pganalyze/pg_query_go), which bakes in the same query parser that Postgres really uses.
 It's never given me trouble so far -- even complex queries with unusual Postgres embellishments work.

 This query parsing also gives you some additional pre-runtime code verification.
 It won't protect you against logical bugs, but it won't compile invalid SQL queries, which is a far shot better than the guarantees you get with SQL-in-Go-strings.
 And thanks to SQL's declarative nature, it tends to produce fewer bugs than comparable procedural code.
 You'll still want to write tests, but you don't need to test every query and corner case as exhaustively.

 ### Codegen (#codegen)

-I'm slightly allergic to the idea of codegen on a philosophical level, and that made me reluctant to look too deeply into sqlc, but after finally doing so, it's won me over.
+I'm slightly allergic to the idea of codegen on a philosophical level, and that made me reluctant to look too deeply into sqlc, but after finally getting into it, it's won me over.

 Go makes programs like sqlc easily installable in one command (`go get github.com/kyleconroy/sqlc/cmd/sqlc`), and quickly with minimal fuss.
 Go's lightning fast startup and runtime speed means that your codegen loop runs in the blink of an eye.
-Our project is sitting around 100 queries broken up across a dozen input files and its codegen runs in (much) less than a second:
+Our project is sitting around 100 queries broken up across a dozen input files and its codegen runs in (much) less than a second on commodity hardware:

 ``` go
 $ time sqlc generate